How To Plan a Tesla Road Trip

 Other Considerations When Planning a Tesla Road Trip

 Weather can significantly impact range, especially freezing temperatures, which can knock down the total range of any EV by as much as 20% to 30% or more.
-In Consumer Reports testing, a Tesla Model Y's 326-mile range was reduced to 186 miles in frigid weather.
+In testing, a Tesla Model Y's 326-mile range was reduced to 186 miles in frigid weather.
 You'll also drain power by using the car's heater to stay toasty, which may alter your road-trip plans.

 In the summer, parking the car in a shaded area and turning on the air conditioning to keep the car cool during a charging session can help maximize your comfort.
 You can also adjust a Tesla's regenerative braking system to help create more on-the-go energy when you take your foot off the accelerator.
 And whether it's an EV or a gas-powered vehicle, it's always a good idea to ensure the tires are correctly inflated before a long road trip, as low tire pressures can reduce overall driving range.